MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/quick-start-register-configure-simplespa-application-msal-js.md

    > [!NOTE]
    > The JavaScript code in the HTML page was adapted from the sample code published here: [https://github.com/Azure-Samples/ms-identity-javascript-v2](https://github.com/Azure-Samples/ms-identity-javascript-v2) which connects to Microsoft Graph.
    >
    > The key difference is the scopes used when getting the access token.
+   >
+   > Use these scopes for the login button:
+   > ```javascript
+   >   // Called by the loginButton
+   >   function signIn() {
+   >      myMSALObj.loginPopup({
+   >         scopes: ["User.Read",baseUrl+"/user_impersonation"]
+   >         })
+   > ```
+   > These scopes include both the Microsoft Graph User.Read scope, but also the Dataverse user_impersonation scope.
+   > By including both of these scopes when signing in, the inital consent dialog will include all the necessary scopes used in the applicaiton.
+   >
-You must set the scope to the value of the Dataverse Url + `/.default` or `/user_impersonation`.
+   > Then, when specifying the scope used for the call to Dataverse you can use either `/.default` or `/user_impersonation`.
    >
    > ```javascript
    >       // Retrieves top 10 account records from Dataverse